isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

      * remote: for the remote server the last known state, served HA scopes and the role of the server in HA relationship.

-The ``ha-servers`` information is only returned when the command is sent to the DHCP servers being in the HA setup.
+The ``high-availability`` information is only returned when the command is sent to the DHCP servers being in the HA setup.
 This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.